 The Silver Studio employed a number of designers, some of whom were well known in their own right, and others whose work remained anonymous.
 The Silver Studio’s customers were retailers and manufacturers of wallpapers and textiles both in Britain and abroad.

 What is the Silver Studio Collection?

-After it closed in the early 1960s the contents of the Silver Studio were given to the Hornsey College of Art, which subsequently became part of what is now Middlesex University.
 The Collection includes wallpapers, textiles and original designs on paper, as well as archival papers relating to the Silver Studio as a business.

 The Silver Studio Collection is now well used as a resource for both historical and visual inspiration by students and researchers.
 It is Designated by Arts Council England as a collection that is of national and international quality and significance.

 We’ve put together a short online reading list about the Silver Studio.

 A project to focus on katagami as a source of inspiration for artists and designers, both historically and today